jundalisay/superblist/content/en/research/einstein/relativity/section-07.md

 This means we must abandon either:
 - my principle of relativity, or
-- the speed <!-- imple law of the propagation --> of light in a vacuum
+- the speed of light in a vacuum

 Those who have read my reasoning from Sections 1 to here would side with my principle of relativity because it is <!-- appeals so convincingly to the intellect because it is  -->so natural and simple.
 This means that the speed of light in a vacuum must be replaced by a more complicated law that conforms to my principle of relativity.